pengx17/logseq-plugin-link-preview/readme.md

 ## Disclaimer 🚨

-- This plugin WILL send network requests to the author's server https://pengx17.vercel.app/.
-If you feel insecure about it, please do not use it.
+- This plugin WILL send network requests to the author's server https://logseq-plugin-link-preview.vercel.app/.
+If you feel insecure about it, please either do not use it, or deploy it yourself, which is explained in the next session.
 - The link preview does not always work. e.g., internal links inside of your private network.

+### Deploy your own backend

+Due to some technical limitations (CORS), the link preview metadata could not work without a proxy server.
+The easiest solution is to deploy your own backend to [Vercel](https://vercel.com/) using serverless functions:

+- fork this plugin repository
+- import your forked repository as a new project in Vercel
+- configure it with `FRAMEWORK PRESET` to Other
+- override `INSTALL COMMAND` in Build settings to `npm i pnpm -g && pnpm i`
+- click deploy.
+After deploy is done, you can now replace the `https://logseq-plugin-link-preview.vercel.app/` with your own backend URL.

 ## Demo